DevExpress/testcafe/docs/articles/documentation/continuous-integration/jenkins.md

     sudo systemctl start jenkins.service
     ```

+## Step 1 - Install Node.js Plugin

+1. Follow the [instructions from Jenkins documentation](https://jenkins.io/doc/book/managing/plugins/#installing-a-plugin) to install a [Node.js plugin](https://plugins.jenkins.io/nodejs).

+2. Configure this plugin as described in the [Usage section](https://plugins.jenkins.io/nodejs#NodeJSPlugin-Usage) on the plugin page.
+Ensure that you have added a Node.js installation on the **Global Tool Configuration** page and checked the **Provide Node & npm bin/ folder to PATH** check box in your build configuration.

-## Step 1 - Fetching Test Code From a Repository
+## Step 2 - Fetch Test Code From a Repository

-In this tutorial, we will use tests published in a separate repository on GitHub - [ci-integration-demo](https://github.com/VasilyStrelyaev/ci-integration-demo).
+This tutorial uses tests published in the [ci-integration-demo](https://github.com/VasilyStrelyaev/ci-integration-demo) GitHub repository.
 If you use a different version control system, search for a plugin that integrates it with Jenkins.

 Open your project and choose **Configure** from the right pane.